erikmartens/nearbyweather-legacy/README.md

 ## How to Contribute

+### Development

 We looking forward to receiving your contributions.
-You can find more information in the [contribution docs](https://github.com/erikmartens/NearbyWeather/blob/master/CONTRIBUTING.md).
+You can find out how to take part in the development of this application via the [contribution guidelines](https://github.com/erikmartens/NearbyWeather/blob/master/CONTRIBUTING.md).

+### Beta Testing

-Additionally you may also assist as a beta tester.
+You may also assist as a beta tester.
 Periodically test-builds will become available via Testflight.
 In order to take part in testing those submit an email address used as an Apple-ID to [erikmartens.developer@gmail.com](mailto:erikmartens.developer@gmail.com) to be added to the list of testers.